ckjpdx/code-shinobi/README.md

 # Obi Code Shinobi Group Project

-#### This program takes the user's pizza prefrences and gives them an appropriate price for their pizza.
+#### This program makes flashcards with the user's code snippets and items blocked out, and creates a quiz for them to practice these blocked out items they want to remember.

 #### By **Nathan Barrett, Jack Knight-Johnson, Ginger Lee Kretschmer, Cat Janowitz**